dxos/dxos/docs/docs/guide/quick-start.md

 If you started with `dx app create hello`, the app will be on [`hello.localhost`](http://hello.localhost).

-Your app will now always run on your machine until stopped.
+Your app will now always be available on your machine until it or KUBE is stopped.

 :::note
 Coming soon:
-- `tunneling`: ability to expose apps on your KUBE to the public internet
+- `tunnelling`: ability to expose apps on your KUBE to the public internet
 - `console`: a management console for the apps running on your KUBE
 :::